Project Khanum’s

 🪡 Sewing Skills Training

-Two-month intensive program with 45 classes per batch.
+Two-month intensive programme with 45 classes per batch.
 Professional trainers teach factory-standard sewing techniques to prepare women for garment sector employment.

 🏥 Health & Wellbeing Support